mariusz0674/cinemaES_FrontEnd/README.md

 # CinemaEs

 Part of the front-end of the "cinemaES" application project.
-An application for a cinema where you can add movies, screenings, cinema events, manage them, and buy tickets for a given screening.
+An application for a cinema where you can:
+-add movies, screenings,
+-cinema events,
+-manage them,
+-buy tickets for a given screening.
 Angular and Bootstrap are used for development.
 Created for learning and practicing purposes.
 Implemented techniques/technologies: